 Teaching in India will take place at different types of universities and colleges that vary in terms of academic/administrative arrangements.
 Most of the colleges and universities are emphasizing new methods of pedagogy, specifically interactive methods, group-work and project-based learning.
 Indian institutions would welcome visiting scholars who can contribute in these areas.

 Indian institutions, with the exception of some of the highly reputed technical and management schools, have loosely structured teaching schedules that require adaptability and initiative on the part of American teachers.
 In general, undergraduate colleges tend to make optimum use of visiting teachers, so USIEF uses them widely for our teacher placements.
-Community college faculties are eligible for affiliation with undergraduate colleges.
+U.S. community college faculty are eligible for affiliation with undergraduate colleges.

 Because of year-end examinations and vacations, teaching is not possible in the majority of Indian institutions from March/April through June/July.
 Applicants should take this into consideration in proposing dates for the grant period to ensure that there is sufficient teaching time.

 Applicants who plan to carry out a combination of teaching and research activities at the Indian host institution should specify the percentage of the grant for each activity and define this in your project statement.
 For instance, if you plan to spend 60% of your grant duration for research and 40% for teaching, your project statement should demonstrate this allocation.

-The Commission will consider up to five serial grants (research only), which allow the grant to be divided into shorter, in-country stays over two consecutive years.
+USIEF will consider flex grants (research only), which allow the grant to be divided into shorter, in-country stays over two consecutive years.
 The total number of months cannot exceed six.
 A maximum of two round-trip airfares for the grantee only will be provided.
-The serial grant enables scholars to come to India and not have to request a full semester of sabbatical leave.
-Applicants should clearly indicate plans for serial grant in project statement, including project timeline.
+The flex grant enables scholars to come to India and not have to request a full semester of sabbatical leave.
+Applicants should clearly indicate plans for the flex grant in the project statement, including project timeline.